delabassee/java-lab/lab4-preview.md

 </copy>
 ```

-⚠️ This example uses the Sealed class feature (see Lab 8) to define a basic sealed classes hierarchy, it's sole purpose is to introduce the concept of Preview Feature.
+⚠️ This example uses the Sealed class feature (see Lab 8) to define a basic sealed classes hierarchy, its sole purpose is to introduce the concept of Preview Feature.

 2. Compile it